Wtell64/Wtell64/README.md

 Statistician & Data Scientist
 -----------------------------

-I am a junior Data Scientist with a statistics background.
-I like to work on statistical learning models and neural networks.
-Recently, I am learning full-stack development.
+I am a .Net Developer with a background in statistics & data science.
+I create web applications mainly in .net but also build small projects on wordpress.
+As for my statistical background, I like to work on statistical learning models and neural networks.

 * 🌍  I'm based in Istanbul
-* 🖥️  See my portfolio at [tba](http://www.portfoliowebsite.com)
+* 🖥️  See my portfolio at [tba](tba)
 * ✉️  You can contact me at [arasmentese96@gmail.com](mailto:arasmentese96@gmail.com)
 * 🧠  I'm learning React in my free time.
 * ⚡  Contact me if you are interested for a collaboration.